About the master's Forest and Nature Conservation

-The Wageningen Forest and Nature Conservation Master programme focuses on the conservation and sustainable management of forest and nature, and the related international and national policies and societal processes.
+The master's programme Forest and Nature Conservation focuses on the conservation and sustainable management of forest and nature, and the related international and national policies and societal processes.
 As a result of this multifaceted approach, this study programme is interesting to both environmental science and social science students.
 You can choose from three specialisations: Policy and Society; Management; Ecology.

-Compare the Master Forest and Nature Conservation with similar Dutch programmes
+Compare the master's Forest and Nature Conservation with similar Dutch programmes

 International Development Studies and Social Geography (University of Amsterdam) shares common elements with the Wageningen MFN Policy and Society specialisation.
 We take a more integral and societal approach to forest- and nature management, addressing economics, management as well as policy and communication.
 Examples of study subjects are recreation, deforestation and certification of durably produced wood.

-Compare the Master Forest and Nature Conservation with similar WUR programmes
+Compare the master's Forest and Nature Conservation with similar WUR programmes

 The master's programme Biology Conservation and Systems Ecology specialisation is similar to the MFN Ecology specialisation.
 However, the focus of the Biology programme is on organisms, populations and interactions between types.
 In contrast, the MFN specialisation focuses on the abiotic environment and society; this specialisation looks at the ecosystem, the landscape and the earth as a whole.